Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-society-axialunar.md

 > Note: The maximum number of strikes you can have is on AXIALunar is 10.

-The slashed funds (2 KSM currently) will be given to a random member who voted the same as the selected vote as a reward for participating in the vote.
+The slashed funds (2 LUNAR currently) will be given to a random member who voted the same as the selected vote as a reward for participating in the vote.
 The reward is escrowed for some period of time - see below.